alexkrauss/scouts-ai-experiment/src/main/java/name/alexkrauss/scouts/domain/domain.md

 * an address
 * a phone number (optional)
 * the name of the health insurance
-* allergy information
+* allergy information (may be empty)
-* vaccination information
+* vaccination information (may be empty)

 Furthermore, they have a list of contacts, which are usually the parents of the scout.
 A contact is a name, a phone number, an email adress and a field describing the relationship, e.g. (mother, father, guardian).
+At least one contact is mandatory.

 There is also a field indicating when the data was last updated or checked.